Hamza bin Laden: Relation to Al-Qaeda

-It was reported on 11 May 2016 he had released an audio message focused on the issues of Palestine and the Syrian Civil War.
+It was reported on 11 May 2016 that bin Laden released an audio message focused on the issues of Palestine and the Syrian Civil War.
 He said the "blessed Syrian revolution" had made the prospect of "liberating" Jerusalem more likely.
 "The Islamic umma (nation) should focus on jihad in al-Sham (Syria) … and unite the ranks of mujahedin," he said.
 "There is no longer an excuse for those who insist on division and disputes now that the whole world has mobilised against Muslims."

-In July 2016, media reported that he had issued an audio message threatening the United States in revenge for his father's death.
-In the 21-minute speech entitled "We Are All Osama", he said "We will continue striking you and targeting you in your country and abroad in response to your oppression of the people of Palestine, Afghanistan, Syria, Iraq, Yemen, Somalia and the rest of the Muslim lands that did not survive your oppression," Hamza bin Laden said.
-"As for the revenge by the Islamic nation for Sheikh Osama, may Allah have mercy on him, it is not revenge for Osama the person but it is revenge for those who defended Islam."
-In May 2017, a recording by Hamza bin Laden was published by As-Sahab, encouraging terrorist attacks against Western targets.
+In July 2016, media reported that bin Laden had issued an audio message threatening the United States in revenge for his father's death.
+In the 21-minute speech entitled "We Are All Osama," he said "We will continue striking you and targeting you in your country and abroad in response to your oppression of the people of Palestine, Afghanistan, Syria, Iraq, Yemen, Somalia and the rest of the Muslim lands that did not survive your oppression."
+He continued, "As for the revenge by the Islamic nation for Sheikh Osama, may Allah have mercy on him, it is not revenge for Osama the person but it is revenge for those who defended Islam."
+On 13 May 2017, a ten-minute video recording by Hamza bin Laden was published by As-Sahab, encouraging terrorist attacks against Western targets.
+Specifically, in this video Hamza called on the al Qaeda followers to carry out lone wolf attacks against Jews, Americans, Westerners and Russians with whatever means are available to them.
+This is the last time that any material emerged showing that Hamza bin Laden was alive.
+It appears that the total of Hamza's activities as an adult on behalf of al-Qaeda consists only of his releasing his three audios and one video between 2015 and 2017.
+There is no evidence of his actually plotting any attacks, much less carrying any out, which shows how degraded al Qaeda's capabilities had become by this time.

-It is rumored that he pledged allegiance to Jama'at Ansar al-Furqan in Bilad al Sham in 2017.
-In the light of his growing influence within al-Qaeda, the United States classified Hamza bin Laden as a Specially Designated Global Terrorist in January 2017.
+It was rumored that bin Laden pledged allegiance to Jama'at Ansar al-Furqan in Bilad al Sham in 2017.
+In light of his supposed growing influence within al-Qaeda, the United States classified Hamza bin Laden as a Specially Designated Global Terrorist in January 2017.
 This designation effectively put him on a blacklist which was aimed at restricting his movement and economic abilities.